PDrifting/CBookDraft/book.markdown

 s32 main() {
   TFooBar thud = {};

-  // sizeof is a compiler implemented unary operator that is used
+  // sizeof is a compiler-implemented unary operator that is used
   // to determine the size of whatever you stick in between the
   // parenthesis.
 The size of what you are requesting will be
   // returned in bytes as a size_t [typed] value.